Wild places sustain and define us; we, in turn, must protect them.

 Public Wildlands

-In 1992 a group concerned about logging, mining, and off-road vehicles got together to protect the Daniel Boone National Forest.
+In 1992 a group of citizens concerned about logging, mining, and off-road vehicles got together to protect the Daniel Boone National Forest.

-Over 30 years later, we’re still working to protect our native, old-growth forests from irresponsible management practices.
+Over 30 years later, we’re still working to protect our public land in Kentucky through science-based, grassroots advocacy!

 Kentucky Heartwood Map of the Daniel Boone National Forest in Kentucky